Jesdah/guitar-emporium/docs/README.md

 # Guitar Emporium.
 ## An online guitar shop, check out our range or contact us and we will build your dream guitar!

 Welcome to Guitar Emporium!
 This is a page for all music lovers, check out our exclusive range of guitars, if you don't find what you are looking for, get in touch and we will build your dream guitar according to your wishes.
-Create a profile and sign up for our newsletters.
+Create a profile and sign up for our newsletters.<br>

+The site is mainly aimed at business to customer, but since the site sells expensive guitars, I follow more the business to business model.
+Since the goods have that price tag and exclusivity, I have put a lot of energy into the customer being able to find as much information as possible about the item they are speculating on, so the customer will spend a lot of time on the site before the customer decides to make a transaction.

 ### Home.
 ![screenshot of Home screen](/docs/readme_images/guitar-emporium-home.png)<br>